Moscow High School: Campus

 In the oldest part of Moscow, the MHS campus became the location of an archeological dig by the university's department of sociology and anthropology in autumn 2019.

 Athletics

-Moscow's athletic teams compete in IHSAA Class 4A, the second-highest in the state, in the Inland Empire League (4A).
+Moscow's athletic teams compete in IHSAA Class 5A, the second-highest in the state, in the Inland Empire League (5A).

-MHS competed against the largest schools in Idaho in Class A-1 (now 5A) until the fall of 1979.
+MHS competed against the largest schools in Idaho in Class A-1 (now 6A) until the fall of 1979.
 It was dropped a classification level in 1976, but successfully appealed for three years to stay.
-Moscow opted not to petition in 1979 and went down to A-2 (now 3A), and moved between A-2 and A-1 (Div.
+Moscow opted not to petition in 1979 and went down to A-2 (now 4A), and moved between A-2 and A-1 (Div.
 II) until the new IHSAA classification system placed them in 4A in 2001.
+After another reclassification in 2024, 4A became 5A.

 Baseball

 Moscow's most successful run in athletics came in baseball under longtime head coach Gary Johnson.
 In an eight-season stretch from 1978 through 1985, the Bears were in seven state title games and won five, including three consecutive (1982–84).
+The Bears won their sixth state baseball championship in 2024, defeating perennial powerhouse Bishop Kelly 7–6 in the Idaho Class 4A championship game under head coach Griffin Rod, their first state baseball title since 1984.